CTCycle/XREPORT-radiological-reports-generator/README.md

   `settings/.env.example`.
 An existing `settings/.env` is never overwritten, and `.env` files are excluded by `.gitignore`.
 - SQLite mode (`EMBEDDED_DATABASE=true`):
-  - On application startup, if `app/resources/database.db` does not exist, the app initializes the SQLite schema automatically.
+  - On application startup, if `<resource root>/database.db` does not exist, the app initializes the SQLite schema automatically.
   - If the file already exists, startup does not recreate, reset, reseed, or cross-validate it.
 - PostgreSQL mode (`EMBEDDED_DATABASE=false`):
   - Normal startup only verifies a connection to the configured database and never creates or initializes it.